paper web signal

 The headline results are the ones you would want out of a steerability paper.
 EgoSteer, the authors report, robustly executes free-form instructions across 40+ diverse tasks and shows failure recovery, dexterity, and generalization.
 The more attention-grabbing number is that the pre-trained model few-shot adapts to complex long-horizon tasks, including box folding, on two embodiments with 75+% success.

-The honest caveat is that this is an abstract, not an independent evaluation.
+This is an abstract, not an independent evaluation.
 The paper as released does not disclose compute budget, latency, or the exact hardware, and it does not put EgoSteer up head-to-head against the well-known closed dexterous VLAs from industry labs.
-Take the specifics as reported, not settled.
+Treat the numbers as author-reported claims until someone else replicates them.

 For anyone trying to build dexterous-hand policies without an industrial-scale data budget, the interesting thing is that a reference stack now exists in public, at a scale worth beating.